suvo3319/node-practice/readme.md

-Basin chat server using HTTP for learning purposes only..
+Basin chat server using Event Emitter for learning purposes only..